JetBrains/teamcity-documentation/topics/known-issues.md

     The `jsse.enableCBCProtection` Java system property is also available in all _OpenJDK_ 8 versions and _IBM J9_ [8.0.0 SR1](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.security.component.80.doc/security-component/jsse2Docs/beast.html) and later.
     Secure connection between _TeamCity_ and _Microsoft SQL Server_ would be stable but still vulnerable to [CVE-2011-3389](https://www.cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2011-3389) also known as _BEAST_.
 * Fall back to a stream cipher (which is not susceptible to _BEAST_) such as `RC4_128`.
 This will render the connection vulnerable to [CVE-2015-2808](https://cve.mitre.org/cgi-bin/cvename.cgi?name=cve-2015-2808).
-* Consider running with the temporarily disabled antivirus software, but ensure it doesn't compromise the security of your setup.
+* Consider running with the temporarily disabled antivirus software, but ensure this doesn't compromise the security of your setup.
 For example, see [this issue](http://jetbrains.net/tracker/issue/TW-7138).

 ## Distorted Configuration Window During Agent Reinstallation